Toyota Tacoma Won’t Start Just Clicks – What Could Be Wrong?

 Examining the reasons why your Tacoma is clicking

-Let's take a closer look at these potential culprits and offer up some solutions.
+Let's take a closer look at these potential culprits and offer some solutions.

 Corroded battery cables

-The battery will not be able to transmit all of the necessary power your vehicle needs to start if there is anything blocking the juice from leaving it.
+The battery will not be able to transmit all of the necessary power your vehicle needs to start if anything is blocking the juice from leaving it.
 Pop open your hood and examine the battery terminals and cables.

 If you notice a lot of corrosion on them, this is probably the reason why your Tacoma won't start.
 Carefully disconnect the cables from the posts, and thoroughly clean the gunk off.
 Use gloves, a stiff brush, and an approved cleaner.